-As a Canadian-turned-American, Red gave my Dad and I and a few other Saskatchewanian’s the royal treatment at Lambeau.
+As a Canadian-turned-American, Red gave my Dad and I and a few other Saskatchewan-Packer’s fans the royal treatment at Lambeau.

-On our first day, we had a private tour of the Packers dressing room from Red, as well as a tour of the facilities where the Packers hang out, work out, practice and prepare for every game.
+On our first day, we had a private tour of the Packers dressing room with Red as well as a tour of the facilities where the Packers hang out, work out, practice, and prepare for every game.

 2. Getting Field Passes from NFL Canada

-NFL Canada hooked my Dad and I up with field passes that gave us up close and personal access to watch the Packers and Panthers practice.
+NFL Canada hooked my Dad and I up with field passes that gave us the opportunity to get down on the field before the game.

-We were allowed to go down on-field (on the sidelines) and watch all the players warm-up and interact with their fans.
+We were allowed on the sidelines to watch the players warm-up and interact with their fans.

 3. Experiencing the “Snow Globe”

-Lambeau Field is an open stadium and the weather in Green Bay can get pretty cold during games later in the season.
+Lambeau Field is an open stadium and the weather in Green Bay can get pretty cold during a late-in-the-season game.
 Like good Canadians, Dad and I came geared up and ready for cold weather (ski pants, mitts, toques and all).
 But what we didn’t expect was the complete experience of Lambeau Field turning into the most perfect snow globe.

-It was calling for rain later in the night but the temperature dropped just enough for it to turn to snow.
-At half time, it really started coming down and by the end of the game, everything was dusted in the perfect coating of snow.
+It was calling for rain at night but the temperature dropped enough for it to turn to snow.
+At half time, it really started coming down.
+By the end of the game, everything was dusted in a layer of fluffy snow.
 It couldn’t have been more magical!

 4. Dining at The Union Hotel and Restaurant

-Post-locker-room-tour, we met with Red and the other Saskatchewanians at The Union Hotel and Restaurant.
-The restaurant has been around since the late 1800’s and their dinner guests have included every Green Bay Packers head coach dating back to Curly Lambeau.
+Post-locker-room-tour, we met with Red and the same people from our private tour at The Union Hotel and Restaurant.
+The restaurant has been around since the late 1800s and their dinner guests have included every Green Bay Packers head coach dating back to Curly Lambeau.

-But best of all, Red regaled us with a few behind-the-scenes stories – everything from sharing Canadian-made chocolates with Brett Favre during a game to creatively solving a cold-weather issue by putting staples in the bottom of the player’s shoes during a game in the late 1970s (we laughed about how that totally wouldn’t fly today).
+But best of all, Red regaled us with a few behind-the-scenes stories – everything from sharing Canadian chocolates with Brett Favre mid-game to creatively solving a cold-weather issue by putting staples in the bottom of the player’s shoes during a game in the late 1970s (we laughed about how that wouldn’t fly today).

 Red also told us how important footballs are in a game.
 The Packers go through 800 footballs a year.
-Aaron Rodgers takes 60 footballs to pick 24 top footballs.
-Then he narrows it down to the final 12 to play with based on the texture and feel of the oils on the leather.
+Aaron Rodgers takes 60 footballs and picks 24 top footballs.
+Then he narrows it down to the final 12 based on the texture and feel of the oils on the leather.

 During a game, there are six balls that can be in play.
-But usually only the first three footballs ever actually get used.
-We learned and heard about so many cool behind-the-scenes stories from Red.
+But usually, only the first three footballs ever get used.

 5. Post-Game Cheese Curds for the Win!